Rojda

-Rojda Aykoç (born Kadriye Şenses in 1978), also known as Rojda Şenses or simply Rojda, is a contemporary Kurdish singer.
+Rojda (born Kadriye Şenses in 1978, also known as Rojda Şenses) is a contemporary Kurdish singer.

 Biography

 She was born in the village of Tütün, in the Kurtalan district of Siirt province, Turkey.
 After finishing primary school, she moved to Istanbul in 1991 and began working and singing in local music bands along with her brother Çiya.
 From 1991 she began working with the group Koma Gulên Xerzan, and from 1993 with Navenda Çanda Mezopotamya (Mesopotamia Cultural Center).
 In 1997 she worked with an 11-woman group Koma Asmîn.
 Her first solo album was Sebra Min, released in 2006.
 In her music, she has been influenced by several famous Kurdish singers, including Karapetê Xaço, Meyremxan, Ayşe Şan and Merzîye Rezazî.

-She has held many concerts in U.K., Germany, Italy, and Austria.
+She has held many concerts in the UK, Germany, Italy, and Austria.

-On 20 February 2010 Rojda was among a group of 160 Turkish artists invited to Istanbul to meet with Prime Minister Recep Tayyip Erdoğan and discuss his government's "Kurdish opening" initiative, but she did not attend the meeting because of her arrest.
+On 20 February 2010, Rojda was among a group of 160 Turkish artists invited to Istanbul to meet with Prime Minister Recep Tayyip Erdoğan and discuss his government's "Kurdish opening" initiative, but she did not attend the meeting because of her arrest.

 Her singing style has been described as "traditional melismatic" whose "arrangements are sparse and 'primitive' rather than glossy" pop.

 In September 2013, she accompanied Osman Baydemir and Layla Zana in the Diyarbakir Culture Days festival in Austria and gave a performance at the Vienna City Hall in which she expressed hope for a peaceful and democratic solution of the Kurdish problem in Turkey.
 She has also taken part in the first Kurdish performance of Hamlet in Diyarbakır in 2012.

+Name change

+In 2004, the singer officially changed her name from Kadriye Şenses to Rojda, a Kurdish name, following significant democratic strides in Turkey.
+She had previously used the name informally but had refrained from formalizing it due to apprehensions about potential political interpretations.
+Rojda stated that she had contemplated the name change five years earlier but had hesitated due to lack of courage.
+She attributed her newfound resolve to the positive developments in Turkey's democratic landscape.